BioBoost/csharp_practical/06_getting_user_data/time_machine/README.md

 # Time Machine

 The year is 2014.
-You just turned 14 years old but you are already a wiz kit with computers.
+You just turned 14 years old but you are already a wizz-kid with computers.
 While programming in C# you discovered some hidden classes inside the system that allowed you to manipulate time (sorry, no space).

 You developed a class called `Clock` that allows you to jump forward in time.
 All that remains is to implement the methods that allow you to jump a number of hours (`AddHours()`) and a number of minutes (`AddMinutes()`) forward.